 In Kenya and Tanzania, Kachchi is only spoken at home.
 Schools are taught in English, even though only some of the Cutch in Tanzania have learned English.
 The Cutch in Kenya are often bi- or trilingual, speaking either English and/or Swahili as well as Kachchi.

 The Cutch are largely Hindu, with the remainder following Islam.
 The religious practices of the Hindus vary greatly, however.
 In Gujarat, for example, their beliefs are a mixture of Islam and Hinduism.
 Both Muslims and Hindus observe the special Hindu festival of Holi, and have household gods.
-Those in Africa, on the other hand, are not quite as superstitious.
+Those in Africa, on the other hand, do not hold as many folk beliefs.
 This can be attributed to their introduction to and familiarity with technology and education.

 All Hindus worship many gods, some of which are animals.
 Cows are sacred, but they revere monkeys, snakes, and other animals as well.
 They teach such things as yoga and reincarnation (a continual cycle of death and rebirth).
 They believe that the soul may be reincarnated as an animal or as a human.
 The law of karma states that every action influences how the soul will be born in the next life.
 If a person lives a good life, his soul will be born into a higher state.
 Whereas, if he leads an evil life, his soul will be born into a lower state, perhaps even as a worm!
 The cycle continues until spiritual perfection is achieved.
 Then the soul enters moksha, a new level of existence, from which it never returns.